Get in Touch

 Purpose-Driven brands, the only survivors

 Purpose-Driven Brands is the key to a successful brand.
-It is said that brands without purpose, brands that are not aligned with the values and beliefs of their audiences, are destined to disappear.
+It is said that brands without purpose.
+Brands that are not aligned with the values and beliefs of their audiences, are destined to disappear.
 Is this true?

 The world has changed and with it the brands.
 Between the 80’s and 90’s, communication between brands and consumers was not bidirectional.
 Brands spoke and consumers decided whether to believe them or not; there was very limited communication.
 But, after the digital revolution, everything changed.
-Online conversations were a window for consumers to express opinions, concepts and points of view, forcing brands to listen to needs.
+Online conversations were a window for consumers to express opinions.
+Also concepts and points of view, forcing brands to listen to needs.
 However, the real change came with the birth of social media.

 People today care more about their purchasing decisions.
 It is now a reality that, although some product or service features are relevant when it comes to being loyal to a brand, it is not as important as the type of impact that brand is generating.

 Companies that have worked on the “why” and have managed to build a conscious and real purpose, are the ones that demonstrate a commitment to making the world a better and more equitable place.
-They don’t just do it to look good, or to feel good, they do it to make a difference to their competitors and to become something of great value to the people who feel an affinity with what they do.
+They don’t just do it to look good, or to feel good.
+They do it to make a difference to their competitors and to become something of great value.
+To the people who feel an affinity with what they do.

 It’s a fact that brands that honestly drive their purpose will be the only survivors in the changing marketplace.
-Loyalty is becoming increasingly complex due to the sheer volume of supply, and people no longer want nice-to-have marketing campaigns, they want brands committed to issues of interest, they are attracted to brands that take a stand on a relevant issue.
+Loyalty is becoming increasingly complex due to the sheer volume of supply.
+And people no longer want nice-to-have marketing campaigns.
+They want brands committed to issues of interest.
+They are attracted to brands that take a stand on a relevant issue.

 Simon Sinek, leader, writer, and creator of the concept of “The Golden Circle”, a great metaphor used by many companies to understand in depth what their business is all about, sums it up very clearly: “People don’t buy what you do; they buy why you do it.
 The goal is not to do business with everyone who needs what you have.
 The goal is to do business with people who believe what you believe.”

-Ultimately, the brands that have understood the new value they must deliver to the world, or those that in the short term will do so, will be the brands that significantly improve perception and reputation.
+Ultimately, the brands that have understood the new value they must deliver to the world.
+Or those that in the short term will do so, will be the brands that significantly improve perception and reputation.
 As a result, they will improve loyalty, which leads them to be leaders in their category.

 Before creating and writing a purpose, it is necessary to find your brands “why”

-Although companies generally believe that the purpose of business is to generate awareness, consideration, and loyalty among people, they are mistaken, or at least they have not realized that the true potential of a purpose lies in generating cultural value and a sense of belonging in the society they are focused on.
+Although companies generally believe that the purpose of business is to generate awareness, consideration, and loyalty among people.
+They are mistaken, or at least they have not realized that the true potential of a purpose lies in generating cultural value.
+And a sense of belonging in the society they are focused on.
 This is more than a strategy; it is a necessity.

-The first thing that must be clear is that the purpose is not the brand’s slogan, neither is it the “nice phrase” that the manager or some leader came up with after a brainstorming session.
-It is not the mission, the vision, or an endless list of values, and it’s not that sentence in the signature of the email that says that the company cares about the environment so that’s why you should think twice before printing the email.
+The first thing that must be clear is that the purpose is not the brand’s slogan.
+Neither is it the “nice phrase” that the manager or some leader came up with after a brainstorming session.
+It is not the mission, the vision, or an endless list of values.
+And it’s not that sentence in the signature of the email that says that the company cares about the environment.
+So that’s why you should think twice before printing the email.

 It is necessary to go much further.
-To build a brand with purpose, you must have a deep and clear understanding of what the brand represents, its values, its vision, it’s pillars, and the ideals of those who are responsible for it.
+To build a brand with purpose, you must have a deep and clear understanding of what the brand represents.
+Its values, its vision, it’s pillars, and the ideals of those who are responsible for it.
 You must start asking yourself: why does it exist?
 And the answer must not go related to money or to gaining market share.
 For example, Tesla’s why is “To accelerate the world’s transition to sustainable energy”.

 In the example above, it is clear that the answer must be sincere and in-depth.
 The answer to Tesla’s “why” is not to build electric cars that help the environment.
 And neither is to be a leading company in electric vehicle propulsion components, solar roofs, and home batteries.